wonsunahn/CS1632_Sanitizer/README.md

 make clean
 ```

-Once you do that, if you do 'git status' you should see only three modified
+Once you do that, if you do 'git status' you should see only four modified
 files:

 ```